 A powerful 190hp 2.0-litre TSI is available in models such as the higher-spec SE L and Laurin & Klement.
 It's only offered with a DSG but, in part thanks to this, it's capable of delivering a 0-62mph time of just 7.3sec.

 Performance vRS models

 For the most performance available, Skoda also offers diesel and petrol vRS variants of the Octavia.
-All-wheel drive is an optional extra on the former, while a seven-speed DSG automatic gearbox is also available on both.
+All-wheel drive is available on both, as is a seven-speed DSG.

-The former is fitted with the same 2.0-litre TDI engine as the regular models, but with power upped to 184hp.
-That’s enough for a 0-62mph time of 7.9 seconds in the front-wheel drive model and 7.6 seconds in 4x4 DSG spec (all-wheel drive is only available with DSG).
+The diesel version is fitted with a 2.0-litre TDI, which produces 184hp and is shared with some other models in the Octavia range.
+It’s enough for a 0-62mph time of 8.1 seconds in the front-wheel drive model and 7.6 seconds in 4x4 DSG spec (all-wheel drive is only available with DSG).

-The front-wheel drive only petrol is powered by a 230hp 2.0-litre TSI engine, and accelerates from 0-62mph in 6.7 seconds in DSG or six-speed manual form.
-A more powerful, more focused 245hp 2.0-litre petrol model is due to arrive in 2018 and will be sold alongside the 230hp version.
+The front-wheel drive only petrol is powered by a 245hp 2.0-litre TSI engine, and accelerates from 0-62mph in 6.6 seconds in DSG or six-speed manual form.
+This version replaced the previous 230hp vRS.

 Using a revised version of the 2.0-litre TSI petrol found in the regular vRS, this sportier model comes with the option of a six-speed manual (standard-fit) or an optional seven-speed twin-clutch DSG automatic gearbox.

 Both have exactly the same performance figures, so which one you choose will depend heavily on the sort of driving you do and which you prefer to use - in reality though the automatic feels quicker thanks to its super smooth and fast gear shifts.